 Organic matter stability — why is it so important?

-Organic matter stability is one of the basic markers of a quality compost product, stability being one of the most essential delivery mechanisms of compost’s many benefits.
+Organic matter stability is one of the basic markers of a quality compost product.
+It is an essential delivery mechanism for compost’s many benefits.

 Using a stable compost adds stable organic matter to the soil.
-Stable organic matter can absorb six times its weight in water (some authors suggest much higher OM absorption numbers) and hold more nutrients.
-While organic matter in the form of living microbial biomass and detritus contribute to soil fertility, it is the stable fraction – humus – which is responsible for the soil’s structure, tilth and cation exchange capacity (nutrient-holding capabilities).
+Stable organic matter can absorb many times its weight in water and hold more nutrients.
+Organic matter in the form of living microbial biomass and detritus contribute to soil fertility.
+But the stable fraction – humus – is responsible for the soil’s structure, tilth and cation exchange capacity (nutrient-holding capabilities).

 Stable organic matter gives compost many of its unique properties.
 Compared to compost, the organic matter content in fresh manure is of low stability.
-As for peat moss, apart from the negative environmental impacts associated with its use, the product is generally regarded as too expensive for large-scale commercial and agricultural projects, and one study even suggests it may reduce overall soil stability.
+As for peat moss, one study even suggests it may reduce overall soil stability.
+(Apart from the negative environmental impacts associated with peat, it is generally regarded as too expensive for large-scale projects.)

 SOURCES: Cornell Cooperative Extension’s Agronomy Fact Sheet #41, University of Minnesota Extension, Organic-matter effects on soil strength properties